From Iceland — Breaking Point: Fatal Ice Cave Accident Raises Big Questions For Tourism Safety

 As the circumstances surrounding the ill-fated Breiðamerkajökull ice cave tour show, standards have changed as a result.
 Now, serious questions need to be asked of the authorities about how much accountability the companies involved will face.
 Unfortunately, the head of the Icelandic Tourism Board, Arnar Már Ólafsson, did not respond to multiple requests for comment in time for publication.
 So for now, these are questions that Icelanders must ask themselves — and their officials.

 With several government ministries and the police currently engaged in an investigation into the accident, the dominoes are starting to fall.
-Mike Reid of Ice Pic Journeys is no longer a member of The Association of Icelandic Mountain Guides, and it’s only a matter of time before we start seeing more answers.
+Mike Reid of Ice Pic Journeys is no longer a board member of The Association of Icelandic Mountain Guides, and it’s only a matter of time before we start seeing more answers.
 Key information is very shortly going to come to light about who sold the summer ice cave tours, who provided the vehicles, and who pocketed the profits.
 Once these practices become clearer, the industry will have a brief window of opportunity to take decisive action and stamp out these dangerous business practices wherever they are taking place — before something else goes terribly wrong.

 “I have been saying for some time it would probably take someone dying for anything to change.”